akshaysanjeevk/akshaysanjeevk.github.io/resources.md

 title: Resources
 permalink: /resources/
 ---
-# Seven bridges of Konigsberg.
+# 1. Seven bridges of Konigsberg.

- Talk at Vigyan Prathibha on July 14 2025.The slides are accessible at [here](http://github.com/akshaysanjeevk/VGYN-Workshop/blob/main/Presentation/slide.pdf).
+ Talk at Vigyan Prathibha workshop on July 14 2025.
+I started out with the Konigsberg bridge problem and introduced basic Graph theory.
+The slides are accessible on [github](http://github.com/akshaysanjeevk/VGYN-Workshop/blob/main/Presentation/slide.pdf).